 With the two portages done by 10:15 or so, we now had six kilometers (one hour) of easy paddling until the third and last portage at the south end of Fox Lake.

-At the end of the initial carry Max is looking at the trickle of Fox Creek and the patch of water we will paddle down to access the final bit of the portage.
+At the end of the initial carry, Max is looking at the trickle of Fox Creek and the patch of water we will paddle down to access the final bit of the portage.
 The Unlosity map has the entire thing as a 220-meter carry.
-With lower water levels you may be walking down that short stretch of water!
+You may be walking down that short stretch of water with lower water levels!

 And that is it for portages on the Fox Creek Route.
-Next up – Fox Bay and the hunt for a decent campsite.
+Next up is Fox Bay and the hunt for a decent campsite.